 For our second contribution, we propose a novel privacy method designed with forecasters in mind.
-Motivated by the random forest results, we implement a matrix-based privacy method which swaps the values of time series with similar characteristics to help maintain forecast accuracy.
+We implement a matrix-based privacy method which swaps the values of time series with similar characteristics to help maintain forecast accuracy.
 Results show that our method...
 We describe our proposed method next.

 The k-nearest Time Series (nTS) Swapping Method